 Safety engineering is an integral part of every Federal Aviation Administration (FAA) system’s development.
 The FAA’s Acquisition Management System (AMS) requires safety assessment during every phase of the acquisition life cycle.
 The Safety Risk Management Guidance for Systems Acquisition document contains the requirements for the FAA’s Safety Management System (SMS).
-Depending on the phase, the Pragmatics transportation group (ISI) performs an operational safety assessment consisting of an operational hazard assessment and an allocation of safety objectives and requirements.
+Depending on the phase, the Pragmatics Transportation Group performs an operational safety assessment consisting of an operational hazard assessment and an allocation of safety objectives and requirements.

 - Full compliance with all aspects of the AMS, including the Service Analysis and Concepts and Requirements Definition

 - Full integration of the SMS’s SRMD into the AMS process, including hazard analysis, risk assessment, hazard tracking and risk resolution, and risk acceptance (with design of appropriate controls and mitigations) into the program development and life cycle

 - Development support for the safety specifications and safety assurance requirements and the verification and audits of the safety design implementation.

 Learn more about Pragmatics’ innovative transportation solutions.
 Contact Us online or call at 703-890-8500.